Oil rises on U.S. and European demand growth optimism

 “In fact, looking at balances going forward, prices will likely climb again to about $70 per barrel in the coming months, unless we see another policy change by OPEC+.”

-Reporting by Julia Payne in London, Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Jan Harvey and David Goodman
+Reporting by Julia Payne in London, Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by David Goodman and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.